apiato/apiato/docs/_docs/miscellaneous/faq.md

 <a name="q4"></a>
 ### Where do I register Service Providers and Aliases?

 Most of the third party packages Service Providers and Aliases SHOULD be registered inside the Container's Main Service Providers, inside the `$serviceProviders` and `$aliases` properties.
-However, some more general Service Providers and Aliases (application features used by all containers) CAN be registered inside the Engine Main `PortoServiceProvider`.
+However, some more general Service Providers and Aliases (application features used by all containers) CAN be registered on the Ship layer in `app/Ship/Providers/ShipProvider.php` inside the `$serviceProviders` and `$aliases` properties.

 Refer to the [Providers]({{ site.baseurl }}{% link _docs/components/providers.md %}) page for more details.